 The next print Issue to be published will be SHOOT's January 30, 2015 Issue (with bonus PDF version)...

 AD Material Deadline: AD PDF Files due by Friday, January 23

 Final Late Material Extension: Monday, January 26, midnight PT

 Print Advertiser Bonus:

-PDF version of Ads, Connections Listings & Sponsored Content appears at NO extra charge with live link to your site in PDF version of issue that is posted on SHOOTonline for readers to view/download.
+PDF version of Ads appear at NO extra charge with live link to your site in the PDF version of the issue that will be posted on SHOOTonline for readers to view/download.